uae0o/CMS-STORM/README.md

 What is a CMS?
-> scipt to scan and pentest for *WordPress, Joomla, Drupal etc*.
+> script to scan and pentest for *WordPress

 Release History